-Inquire cycles are bus cycles initiated by system logic.
-These inquiries ensure coherency between the caches and main memory.
-In systems with multiple caching masters, system logic maintains cache coherency by driving inquire cycles to the processor.
+Inquire cycles are bus cycles initiated by system logic that ensure coherency between the caches and main memory.
+In systems with multiple bus masters, system logic maintains cache coherency by driving inquire cycles to the processor.
 System logic initiates inquire cycles by asserting AHOLD, BOFF#, or HOLD to obtain control of the address bus and then driving EADS#, INV (optional), and an inquire address (A[31:5]).

-This type of bus cycle causes the processor to compare the tags for both its instruction and data caches with the inquire address.
-If there is a hit to a shared or exclusive line in the data cache or a valid line in the instruction cache, the processor asserts HIT#.
-If the compare hits a modified line in the data cache, the processor asserts HIT# and HITM#.
-If HITM# is asserted, the processor writes the modified line back to memory.
-If INV was sampled asserted with EADS#, a hit invalidates the line.
-If INV was sampled negated with EADS#, a hit leaves the line in the shared state or transitions it from the exclusive or modified to shared state.
+This type of bus cycle causes the processor to compare the tags for its L1 instruction and L1 data caches, and L2 cache, with the inquire address.

+- If there is a hit to a shared or exclusive line in the L1 data cache or the L2 cache, or a valid line in the L1 instruction cache, the processor asserts HIT#. - If the compare hits a modified line in the L1 data cache or the L2 cache, the processor asserts HIT# and HITM#.
+If HITM# is asserted, the processor writes the modified line back to memory. - If INV was sampled asserted with EADS#, a hit invalidates the line. - If INV was sampled negated with EADS#, a hit leaves the line in the shared state or transitions it from the exclusive or modified state to the shared state.